marysolokas/Salmonid-Body-Size/README.md

 2) BodySizeSecondaryAnalysesCode.R- This file runs 6 secondary analyses, each with its own predictor variable regressed against change in body size.
 The predictor variables are: asymptotic body size (L infinity values), average body size at the population level (data average), range position, mean chlorophyll-a, mean water temperature, change in water temperature.
 It uses the body size changes listed in bodysizeModelResults.csv.
 Data for the predictor variables are needed for the analyses and can be found in the following data files: BodySize_PopAvgSize.csv, BodySize_SpeciesAvgSize.csv, BodySize_LatLongTable.csv, BodySize_LakeChlorophyllData.csv, BodySize_LakeAvgTempData.csv, and BodySize_LakeTempChangeData.csv.

-3) BodySizeFigureCode.R- This files creates the figures from the paper.
-It uses data from the files: need to check and see what files you need to have loaded to run this
+3) BodySizeFigureCode_Final.R- This files creates Figures 2, 4, 5, & 6 from the manuscript.
+Figures 1 & 3 were created using Powerpoint.
+Figure 2 requires the data file BodySize_WorldMap.csv.
+Figure 4 requires the data files bodysizeModelResults.csv and BodySize_LatLongTable.csv.
+Figure 5 requires the data file bodysizeModelResults.csv.
+Figure 6 requires the BodySizeSecondaryAnalysesCode.R be run first, so that the following dataframes are in the environment: LinfFullTable, popAvgFullTable, rangePosFullTable, chlaFullTable, LakeAvgTempFullTable, TempChangeFullTable.

 # Data files: